fernando-fukunaga/fernando-fukunaga/README.md

 * API Gateway
 * Scrum

-### 🔎 What do I want do learn or delve deeper into:
+### 🕵🏻‍♀️ What do I want to learn or delve deeper into:
 * Docker
 * Redis
+* Deployment
 * Nginx
 * SOLID
 * DevOps or DevSecOps